What Is a Career Development Plan?

 Use SMART goals – specific, measurable, achievable, realistic, and time-related goals.

 Review where you currently stand in your career.
 You need to figure out where you are relative to your goals.
 Ask yourself, are you in the right position leading you towards your objectives?
 Are you targeting a directory position?
 Are you planning to find a remote job?
-Do you have all the knowledge and skills to reach them?
+Do you have all the knowledge and skills to reach your goals?

 It is exceedingly important as the entire effort of writing down and following a plan becomes obsolete if the progress isn’t steady and in the right direction.

 Tally all your experiences, skills, and knowledge areas and determine their relevance towards your goals and career development.

 Do a gap analysis to see the differences in the qualifications between where you are right now and your next step, or short-term goals shortly, as mentioned in your career development plan.

 Have a look at what your strengths and weaknesses are in your work history and also relate them to your chosen career.

 Just establishing SMART goals often results in overlooking them, so to eliminate chances of happening, you will have to add the before and after of all the short-term goals you’ve laid out for yourself.

 Setting realistic timetables is also a great way to motivate yourself to start investing more time and effort to accomplish the SMART goals mentioned in your career development plan.

 Now you can go about it in the following way, you can choose to mention the required steps that you think you have to accomplish these short-term goals.
 It will give you the direction you need to move on, and help you navigate your way to that goal.